 Neighborhood: No brick and mortar — it’s still a pop-up restaurant!

-No one understands the plight of the SF’s BBQ like a SF native who has tasted BBQ from the southern states.
-Native Son’s owner and founder, Eldo Chan is a native son to SF.
-Chan got a taste of real Texas style BBQ while living in Texas during high school.
-Endeavoring to fix San Francisco’s BBQ shortage, with relatively no cooking experience, teamed up with a childhood friend to open Native Son’s BBQ.
+Native Son’s owner and founder, Eldo Chan is a local, who got a taste of real Texas style BBQ while living in Texas during high school.
+Eldo desired to fix San Francisco’s BBQ shortage but had relatively no cooking experience is he teamed up with a childhood friend and opened Native Son’s BBQ.
 Be sure to follow the Native Son’s Facebook and Instagram to know when/where they’ll be popping up next, so you can enjoy this delicious BBQ joint.

 BBQ Style: Nonspecific southern style